Characters of Casualty: Indie Jankowski

 Indie Jankowski, portrayed by Naomi Wakszlak, made her first appearance on 24 December 2024.
 The character and Wakszlak's casting details were revealed by Digital Spy two days prior to her appearance airing.
 It was hinted by the website that in her initial scenes, Indie would be "getting off on the wrong foot" with Jan Jenning (Di Botcher), her trainer.
 However, determined to spend her third-year placement as a student paramedic at Holby, she asks Jan for a job.
 Indie's introduction marked the first time Casualty had had a student paramedic on the series.
 Of her casting, Wakszlak said: "It's a huge honour to work on BBC's Casualty and join the incredible cast and crew here in making one of the UK's best-loved series.
 I hope you'll all love Indie as much as I do!"

 Executive producer Roxanne Harvey stated: "Naomi is an emerging talent who brings depth and authenticity to the role, seamlessly capturing Indie’s determination and drive to prove herself in a demanding environment.
 As Indie navigates her professional journey, viewers will witness her growth as a paramedic and the relationships she forms with colleagues, her boss Jan and patients."

+In 2025, Wakszlak received a nomination in the "Soaps - Best New Casting" category the Digital Spy Reader Awards.